 Email marketing is a cost-effective way to target your customers at the right time in their buying journey.

 Are you unsure of where to get started?
-Learn the ins and outs of email marketing to grow your business with these email marketing tips.
+These email marketing tips teach you the ins and outs of growing your business.

 1. Know Who You're Targeting